avimishra016/poly112/README.md

 Finally, run the file called app.py.
 This will start up your game!

 ## Commands
-To change between your pieces, you can press
+To change between your pieces, you can press <br />
 1: Road <br />
 2: Wood <br />
 3: Steel <br />